jj-tsao/rag-movie-recommender-app/README.md

 - **Taste Onboarding (`/taste`)** — Quickly signal your preferences (genre/vibe picks; Love / Like / Dislike; trailer views).
 We build and store a taste vector that refines as you give more feedback.
 - **For-You Feed (`/discover`)** — A personalized grid of picks.
 Each card streams a short rationale and a markdown-rich movie/TV card.
 - **Explore by Vibe (`/query`)** — Type “psychological thrillers with a satirical tone,” or tap example chips to see vibe-specific recommendations.
 Add filters for year range, genres, and streaming services.
+- **Add to Watchlist (`/watchlist`)** - Save titles to watch later, flip to “Watched,” and (optionally) rate 1–10 — all in one flow.
+Optimistic UI + idempotent API; items hydrate with metadata/artworks and emit signals to refine your taste profile.

 ### Quick Look